jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 Below is a brief overview of the project's structure:

+Certainly!
+Here is the content separated into distinct sections:

+### RESTAPI/

-- `RESTAPI/`: The main namespace for the REST API package.
+The main namespace for the REST API package.
+All classes and interfaces are organized under this namespace or a child namespace within the `RESTAPI/` directory.

+### .resources/

-  - `.resources/`: While not a PHP namespace, this directory contains a common place resources and tools:
+While not a PHP namespace, this directory contains common resources and tools used by the REST API package.
+This includes:

+#### cache/

-    - `cache/`: Contains the cache files for the REST API package.
-Cache files are typically JSON datasets that are populated by `\RESTAPI\Core\Cache` classes and are refreshed on the schedule defined in the class.
+Contains the cache files for the REST API package.
+Cache files are typically JSON datasets populated by [\RESTAPI\Core\Cache](https://pfrest.org/php-docs/classes/RESTAPI-Core-Cache.html) child classes and are refreshed on the schedule defined in the class.

+#### includes/

-    - `includes/`: Contains additional PHP libraries and classes required by the REST API package.
+Contains additional PHP libraries and classes required by the REST API package.
 Because pfSense does not include a PHP package manager, these libraries are installed to this directory via composer when the package is built.

+#### scripts/

-    - `scripts/`: Contains helper scripts for the REST API package.
+Contains helper scripts for the REST API package.
 These scripts are used to automate tasks such as generating OpenAPI documentation, running tests, and more.

-  - `Auth/`: Contains the \RESTAPI\Core\Auth child classes
-  - `Caches/`: Contains the \RESTAPI\Core\Cache child classes
-  - `ContentHandlers/`: Contains the \RESTAPI\Core\ContentHandler child classes
+### Auth/

+Contains the [\RESTAPI\Core\Auth](https://pfrest.org/php-docs/classes/RESTAPI-Core-Auth.html) child classes.
+Auth classes are used to define and manage authentication methods for the REST API package.
+For information about writing custom authentication classes, see the [Building Custom Authentication Classes](BUILDING_CUSTOM_AUTH_CLASSES.md) documentation.

+### Caches/

+Contains the [\RESTAPI\Core\Cache](https://pfrest.org/php-docs/classes/RESTAPI-Core-Cache.html) child classes.
+[Cache classes](DISPATCHERS_AND_CACHING.md) are used to define and manage cache data and files for the REST API package.

+### ContentHandlers/

-  - `Core/`: Contains the core classes and interfaces for the REST API package framework.
+Contains the [\RESTAPI\Core\ContentHandler](https://pfrest.org/php-docs/classes/RESTAPI-Core-ContentHandler.html) child classes.
+ContentHandler classes are used to define and manage the supported `content-type` and `accept` header options for the REST API package.

+### Core/

-  - `Dispatchers/`: Contains the \RESTAPI\Core\Dispatcher child classes
+Contains the [core classes and interfaces](https://pfrest.org/php-docs/namespaces/restapi-core.html) for the REST API package framework.

+### Dispatchers/

+Contains the [\RESTAPI\Core\Dispatcher](https://pfrest.org/php-docs/classes/RESTAPI-Core-Dispatcher.html) child classes.
+Dispatcher classes are used to define and manage long-running processes that run in the background.

+### Endpoints/

+Contains the [\RESTAPI\Core\Endpoint](https://pfrest.org/php-docs/classes/RESTAPI-Core-Endpoint.html) child classes for the REST API package.
+Endpoint classes are used to define, customize, and manage the REST API endpoints.
+Each endpoint class corresponds to a specific REST API endpoint in the pfSense web root and is responsible for dynamically generating the endpoint's PHP file in the web root.

+### Fields/

+Contains the [\RESTAPI\Core\Field](https://pfrest.org/php-docs/classes/RESTAPI-Core-Field.html) child classes.
+Field classes are used to define and manage various data types supported by the REST API and are intended to be assigned to Model classes.

+### Forms/

+Contains the [\RESTAPI\Core\Form](https://pfrest.org/php-docs/classes/RESTAPI-Core-Form.html) child classes.
+Forms are used to dynamically generate pfSense webConfigurator pages for a specific Model class.

+### Models/

+Contains the [\RESTAPI\Core\Model](https://pfrest.org/php-docs/classes/RESTAPI-Core-Model.html) child classes.
+Model classes are used to define and manage the data structure of the REST API package.

+### QueryFilters/

+Contains the [\RESTAPI\Core\QueryFilter](https://pfrest.org/php-docs/classes/RESTAPI-Core-QueryFilter.html) child classes.
+QueryFilter classes are used to define and manage the query filters that are used to filter data returned by the REST API.
+For information about writing query filters, see the [Building Custom Query Filter Classes](BUILDING_CUSTOM_QUERY_FILTER_CLASSES.md) documentation.

+### Responses/

+Contains the [\RESTAPI\Core\Response](https://pfrest.org/php-docs/classes/RESTAPI-Core-Response.html) child classes.
+Response classes are throwable classes that are used to generate and return a specific HTTP response code and message.
+Endpoints will automatically catch these exceptions if thrown and return the appropriate, JSON formatted response to the client along with the appropriate HTTP response code and headers.

+### Tests/

-  - `Endpoints/`: Contains the \RESTAPI\Core\Endpoint child classes for the REST API package.
+Contains the [\RESTAPI\Core\TestCase](https://pfrest.org/php-docs/classes/RESTAPI-Core-TestCase.html) child classes.
+TestCase classes are used to define and manage the tests for the REST API package.
+See the [Testing](#testing) section for more information.

-  - `Fields/`: Contains the \RESTAPI\Core\Field child classes
-  - `Forms/`: Contains the \RESTAPI\Core\Form child classes
-  - `Models/`: Contains the \RESTAPI\Core\Model child classes
-  - `Responses/`: Contains the \RESTAPI\Core\Response child classes
-  - `Tests/`: Contains the \RESTAPI\Core\TestCase child classes
-  - `Validators/`: Contains the \RESTAPI\Core\Validator child classes
+### Validators/

+Contains the [\RESTAPI\Core\Validator](https://pfrest.org/php-docs/classes/RESTAPI-Core-Validator.html) child classes.
+Validator classes are reusable classes that are used to validate data for a specific Field object.
+They are intended to be assigned to a Field object's `validators` property to perform the specific validation against that field.

+### autoloader.inc

-  - `autoloader.inc`: The autoloader script for the REST API package.
+The autoloader script for the REST API package.
 This file can be included in your .php or .inc file's `require_once` statements to automatically load all RESTAPI classes.

 !!!
 Tip
     The full PHP API reference for this package including documentation for all applicable classes can be